sougata-ub/personality-response-generation-transformers/README.md

 # Modified version of the Huggingface library.
 This repo is bulid on top of Huggingface transformers library: https://github.com/huggingface/transformers.git You can find our implementation of BART and Blenderbot at src/transformers/models/(bart|blenderbot).
-Make sure you are using the `encoder_experiment_v2` branch.

 ## Citation
 If you are using this library then do cite: